Influence Maximization with Bandits: Experiments

-In order to better understand the behaviour of the algorithms, we also plot the L2 error on influence probabilities.
-We show the results for NetHept in Figure ~\ref{fig:nethept-50-L2-error}.
-As the rounds progress, the mean estimates improve and the relative L2 error goes down.
-This leads to better estimates of expected spread, the quality of the chosen seeds improves, the true spread increases and hence the average regret goes down (see Figure~\ref{fig:regret}).
-We can see that although pure exploitation led to the best regret, it narrowed down on the seed set to be chosen quickly and did not learn about the other edges in the network. $\epsilon$-Greedy and Initial Exploration however did a fair bit of exploration and hence have a lower L2 error.
-However, for the larger datasets, pure exploitation explores the network more before settling on a seed set.
-Hence, the L2 error is as small as the other algorithms.
-For brevity, we omit the plots.
-We also observe that the L2 error increases for the CUCB algorithm.
-This is because of the resetting of mean estimates above 1.
-Since the influence probabilities are small, resetting them to 1 leads to a large error.
+\textbf{Quality of learning edge probabilities:} As is evident from Figure~\ref{fig:flickr-L2-error}, the mean estimates improve as the rounds progress and the relative L2 error goes down over time.
+This leads to better estimates of the expected spread and the quality of the chosen seeds improves.
+The true spread achieved thus increases and hence the average regret goes down.
+We see that for both PE and TS, the decrease in L2 error saturates relatively fast which implies that both of them narrow down on a seed set quickly.
+They subsequently stop learning about other edges in the network.
+In contrast, $\epsilon$-greedy does a fair bit of exploration and hence achieves a lower L2 error.

-We show the effect of changing $k$ in Table~\ref{tab:epinions-k-effect}.
-We calculate the average spread obtained using the learned probabilities across the rounds.
-We observe that the spread obtained using node level feedback is always close to that using edge level feedback and hence failure probability is small irrespective of the seed budget.